ZhL0b1X/DRAST/README.md

 3. During operation, the program will create a directory called `Output` in which the data files will be saved.
 File names are represented as date and time.

 4. The program creates a resolver.db file in the root directory of the program and saves all the received data in it.
+When the program is in suspended mode, users can modify the dns_domains.txt file without disrupting the data collection process.
+To enter suspended mode, press CTRL + Z in the terminal.
+To resume the program, use the fg command.

 # Note
 This program has only been tested on macOS and Linux operating systems.
 Use on other operating systems is not guaranteed to work.